Caleb-Muinde83/Friday-Independent-Project---Week-6/README.md

 - Rank
--Country Abbreviation
+- Country Abbreviation
--Total Points
+- Total Points
--Previous Points
+- Previous Points
--Rank Change
+- Rank Change
--Average Previous Years Points
+- Average Previous Years Points
--Average Previous Years Points Weighted (50%)
+- Average Previous Years Points Weighted (50%)
--Average 2 Years Ago Points
+- Average 2 Years Ago Points
--Average 2 Years Ago Points Weighted (30%)
+- Average 2 Years Ago Points Weighted (30%)
--Average 3 Years Ago Points
+- Average 3 Years Ago Points
--Average 3 Years Ago Points Weighted (20%) -Confederation
+- Average 3 Years Ago Points Weighted (20%)
+- Confederation
--Date - date of the match
+- Date - date of the match
--Home_team - the name of the home team
+- Home_team - the name of the home team
--Away_team - the name of the away team
+- Away_team - the name of the away team
--Home_score - full-time home team score -including extra time, not including -penalty-shootouts -Away_score - full-time away team score -including extra time, not including -penalty-shootouts -Tournament - the name of the tournament
+- Home_score - full-time home team score -including extra time, not including -penalty-shootouts
+- Away_score - full-time away team score -including extra time, not including -penalty-shootouts
+- Tournament - the name of the tournament
--City - the name of the city/town/-administrative unit where the match was -played -Country - the name of the country where the match was played -Neutral - TRUE/FALSE column indicating whether the match was played at a -neutral venue
+- City - the name of the city/town/-administrative unit where the match was -played
+- Country - the name of the country where the match was played
+- Neutral - TRUE/FALSE column indicating whether the match was played at a -neutral venue

 **Dataset**

 The dataset and glossary to use for this project can be found here.
 [Link]

-Setup/Installation Requirements
+**Setup/Installation Requirements**

 Text editor-Atom or any text editor that supports python.
 If you want to interacy with the notebook offline.
 Install Python 3.9.0.
 Google colab for the data preparation and analysis online.